SymptomsBy Mayo Clinic staff

 - Pins and needles sensations in an arm or leg

-Less commonly, an aura may be associated with aphasia or limb weakness (hemiplegic migraine).
+Less commonly, an aura may be associated with limb weakness (hemiplegic migraine).

-When untreated, a migraine typically lasts from four to 72 hours, but the frequency with which headaches occur varies from person to person.
-You may have migraines several times a month or much less frequently.
-During a migraine, you may experience some of the following symptoms:
+When untreated, a migraine usually lasts from four to 72 hours, but the frequency with which headaches occur varies from person to person.
+You may have migraines several times a month or much less often.
+During a migraine, you may experience the following symptoms:

 - Pain that has a pulsating, throbbing quality

 - Sensitivity to light, sounds and sometimes smells

 The final phase, known as postdrome, occurs after a migraine attack.
 During this time you may feel drained and washed out, though some people report feeling mildly euphoric.

 When to see a doctor

 Migraine headaches are often undiagnosed and untreated.
 If you regularly experience signs and symptoms of migraine attacks, keep a record of your attacks and how you treated them.
 Then make an appointment with your doctor to discuss your headaches.